nicklafferty/craftycody/content/crafts/diy-finishing-our-deck.md

 To be honest, the real step one was ripping a huge plant out of the space so I could actually drop an insert in there.
 Feel free to watch that process in the video.

 After my plan was done, it was time to head to Lowe's and get some materials.
+In this case, it was a lot of wood and I somehow got four 8ft pieces to fit in my car.
+Who needs a truck?